-Paper 2 will be examined by two 2,500-word essays chosen from a choice of nine questions.
-The questions will be released on 18 May and will be due at noon on 25 May.
-Essays must be submitted via Weblearn.
+Paper 2 will be assessed by two 2,500-word essays chosen from a choice of nine questions.
+The questions will be released on Monday of 3rd Week and will be due at noon on Monday of 4th Week of Trinity Term via the University approved online assessment platform.